Megan Cole Paustian

 mcpaustian@noctrl.edu

-Megan Cole Paustian teaches writing and literature courses focused on issues of race, gender, globalization, and social justice.
+Megan Cole Paustian teaches courses in literature, race studies, gender studies, and academic writing.
+She also serves as co-coordinator of the Race and Ethnic Studies Program.
 She received her Ph.D. from Rutgers University in 2013, where she was recognized as a Jacob K. Javits Fellow and a Charlotte W. Newcombe Fellow.
-Her forthcoming book, Humanitarian Fictions, begins from the premise that humanitarianism has a narrative problem and argues that the novel—with its profound sensitivity to narrative—can enrich the critique of white saviorism in Africa while also envisioning more ethical forms of international responsibility.
+Her book, Humanitarian Fictions: Africa, Altruism, and the Narrative Imagination, begins from the premise that humanitarianism has a narrative problem and argues that the novel—with its profound sensitivity to narrative—can enrich the critique of white saviorism in Africa while also envisioning more ethical forms of international responsibility.

 Selected Scholarship